mzrnsh/wetsy/README.md

 ### Modifying default settings

-Wetsy comes with some default settings like colors, fonts etc. You can override those defaults by adding your own settings and importing them **prior** to wetsy.scss.
-For example, if you want to change default colors and your application.scss looks like this:
+Wetsy comes with some default settings like colors, fonts etc. You can override those defaults by adding your own settings and importing them **before** `wetsy.scss`.
+For example, if you want to change default colors and your `application.scss` looks like this:

 ```scss
   @import "normalize-rails";